What's available in balcony solar right now

 10 AWG, weatherproof, pre-terminated

-The cables that connect your panels to the microinverter.
+Connect your panels to the microinverter.
 Pre-terminated with MC4 connectors — no splicing required.
 Rated for outdoor UV exposure.
+Usually included with bundled kits.

 Est. cost: $20–$30